ConYel/my_site_two/README.md

 I recommend you to take care of the minutes, for the hours will take care of themselves.
 ― Lord Chesterfield

+No one is useless in this world who lightens the burden of it to anyone else.
+― Charles Dickens